(Last updated: 19 June 2021)

 Low - If you can just touch it within your first knuckle.

 If you have a higher cervix, a longer cup is more suitable for you.
 If you use a short menstrual cup, it can ride up during the course of the day, and you may find it difficult to remove since it is deeper in your vaginal canal.
-The Lily Cup (available in Size A and Size B) is one of the longer cups available, and is great if you have a high cervix!
+The Lily Cup is one of the longer cups available, and is great if you have a high cervix!

 If you have a lower cervix, a shorter cup is great for you!
 If you use a cup that's too long, the base of the cup may stick out of your vagina, which is really uncomfortable.
-Some of our shorter cups include the Lunette, LENA and Hello Cup.
+Some of our shorter cups include the Lunette, Saalt and LENA cup.
 (Do note that the larger sizes will be slightly longer than the smaller sizes.)

 The Lunette is a great beginner cup and suits a low to medium cervix.